ikbendewilliam/get_x_navigation_generator/get_x_navigation_generator/README.md

 - `generateMethod`: If a method should be generated for the route.
 Default: `true` (More info in separate method/page section below)
 - `generatePage`: If a page should be generated for the route.
 Default: `true` (More info in separate method/page section below)
 - `isFullscreenDialog`: If the route should be launched fullscreen.
 Default: `false`
+- `customTransition`:  A custom transition to use for this route, needs to extend [CustomTransition]
+- `transition`:  The transition to use for this route.
+- `transitionDurationInMilliseconds`:  The duration of the transition to use for this route
+- `participatesInRootNavigator`:  Whether this route participates in the root navigator
+- `title`:  The title to use for this route
+- `maintainState`:  Whether to maintain the state of this route
+- `opaque`:  Whether this route is opaque
+- `popGesture`:  Whether to enable the pop gesture for this route
+- `showCupertinoParallax`: Whether to show the parallax effect on iOS

 - `@getXRouteConstructor`: The constructor to use for the route.
 Defaults to unnamed constructor.
 This can be any constructor or static method